-Hamilton’s picnic-scam hums with blithe humor.
+A blithe humor is at the heart of Hamilton’s version of the scam.
 Easton splurges in style, making on a rocky islet a posh getaway furnished with a tent and a lounge chair, charcoal grill, whisky, gin, wine, and champagne.
-He even has a charcoal grill and fuel for cooking. (n Garve’s humorless narrative, Easton’s picnic adventure is frugal.
-He dines modestly on bread, cheese, bacon, sausages, tinned meats, chocolate, and biscuits.
+It has a charcoal grill and cooking fuel.

 * Paul Winterton, under the name Andrew Garve, is the author of The Megstone Plot.